dumidusw/python-type-hints.nvim/README.md

 ## 🌟 Star It If You Like It!
-If this plugin saves you time, please kindly consider giving this a ⭐ because your action helps more people discover this!
+If this plugin saves you time, please kindly consider giving this a ⭐ because your action helps more people discover this plugin!